 100% RSPO-certified segregated palm oil **

-100% Rainforest Alliance cocoa **
+100% Rainforest Alliance or Fairtrade certified cocoa **

 OUR TARGETS

-Zero-deforestation in our value chains by 2025
+Achieve zero-deforestation in our value chains in 2026.

 Guarantee safe and quality products